laelbarlow/amoebae/README.md

 4. Select relevant reference sequences for interpreting reverse search results.
+    - If you have already run amoebae from this directory, and have some previous result files in the `amoebae/results` subdirectory, then you will need to remove your `amoebae/results` directory (or move it elsewhere) before running the workflow again with snakemake commands described below in this step and subsequent steps.
     - Perform sequence similarity searches in your reference genomes using your queries.
 Here, several initial workflow steps will be run to download (if necessary) and format sequence data.